ericagirges/github-usersearch/README.md

 ## About
 This project is a GitHub user search using GitHub's publicly accessible REST API.
-Any user of this app can search by the full username or beginning fragment of a username.
+Any user of this app can search by a person's full or a fragment of their username/name.

 ## Tech Stack
 * React